massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 ### Validate Variables against Schemas

 To ensure the `_params.auto.tfvars.json` and `_connections.auto.tfvars.json` files are valid, the CLI provides a command to perform JSON Schema.
-Run the following two commands to ensure the params and connections are valid.
+Run the following two commands to ensure the params and connections are valid:

 ```shell-session
 mass schema validate -s schema-params.json -d src/_params.auto.tfvars.json